-Frontier Market Scouts can complete field assignments February-July, July-August, or July-December (variable lengths may be accepted although six months is preferred).
-Students receive a minimum stipend of $200/month for up to six months.
-FMS can be completed in any semester or prior to entering the Monterey Institute if desired.
+Frontier Market Scouts can complete field assignments February-July, July-August, or July-December (variable lengths may be accepted although six months is the norm).
+Students receive a minimum stipend of $250/month for up to six months.

 7) What kind of career development approach do I prefer?

-DPMI Plus assignments are most often secured by the student with document review and strategic support from their career adviser and the GSIPM special programs manager.
+DPMI Plus assignments are most often secured by the student with document review and strategic support from their career adviser and the GSIPM Immersive Professional Learning and Special Programs Director.
 Certain DPMI Plus assignments are secured for students by DPMI staff if the student's internship interests match a contact of the DPMI Plus or career advising team.
 DPMI Plus staff work continually with students to ensure that an appropriate internship is secured and may contact an employer on behalf of the student to describe the DPMI Plus program and the student's credentials.
 DPMI Plus participants are expected to apply to relevant positions on their own as well.

 Through the IPSS application process, students list his or her first, second, and third organization choice.
 IPSS staff and a fellow's career advisor provide organization contact hints and resources to empower the student in securing his or her IPSS organization.
 IPSS staff work continually with students to ensure that appropriate internship are secured, sometimes moving to a third or fourth organization choice.

 Frontier Market Scouts are placed with social enterprises around the world (including the US).
-The Scout is actively involved in the selection of his or her placement, however, acceptance of the Scout's application and background by the partner social enterprise is required.
+The placement matching process is managed by the FMS placement team, however, acceptance of the Scout's application and background by the partner social enterprise is required.
 Scouts are permitted to source their own placement for FMS.
 Placements are subject to review by FMS placement team.